TomokiMiyauci/option/README.md

 ## Background

 This project provides minimum option features.
+They are designed to be optimized in tree-shaking.

 One of the existing challenges in the JavaScript/TypeScript community is tree-shaking.
 Due to the dynamic nature of the language, tree-shaking can only